tengu-team/layer-sojobo/README.md

 ```

-# Documentation
+# API Documentation
-Documentation of the api can be found under the Wiki Tab of this repository.
+Documentation of the api can be found under the [Wiki Tab](https://github.com/tengu-team/layer-sojobo/wiki) of this repository.

 # Bugs
 Report bugs on [Github](https://github.com/tengu-team/layer-sojobo/issues)